Florida ITSM Meetup · May 2026

 Keep the momentum.

 Step 7 feeds directly back into Step 1.
 The output of one cycle is the input of the next.
 That loop is the practice.
 Without it, you ran a project — not a CI program.
+So where does all of this live?
+That's next.

 The Framework · CI Register